The Story of My Experiments with Truth: Part V

 The British colonial authorities placed Gandhi on trial for sedition and sentenced him to six years in prison, marking the first time that he faced prosecution in India.
 Because of Gandhi's fame, the judge, C.N.
 Broomfield, hesitated to impose a harsher punishment.
-He considered Gandhi clearly guilty as charged, despite the fact that Gandhi admitted his guilt and even went as far as requesting the heaviest possible sentence.
+He considered Gandhi clearly guilty as charged, given the fact that Gandhi admitted his guilt of supporting non-violent, open civil disobedience and even went as far as requesting the heaviest possible sentence.
 Such willingness to accept imprisonment conformed to his philosophy of satyagraha, so Gandhi felt that his time in prison only furthered his commitment and goals.
 The authorities allowed him to use a spinning wheel and receive reading materials while in prison, so he felt content.
 He also wrote most of his autobiography while serving his sentence.

 However, in Gandhi's absence, Indians returned to the jobs they had previously spurned and their every day routines.
 Even worse, the unity between Muslims and Hindus, which Gandhi advocated so passionately, had already begun to fall apart to the point where the threat of violence loomed large over many communities with mixed population.
 The campaign for Indian independence could not continue while Indians themselves suffered disunity and conflict, all the more difficult to overcome in a huge country like India, which had always suffered religious divisions, as well as divisions by language, and even caste.

-Gandhi realized that the British government had lost the will and power to maintain their empire, but he always acknowledged that Indians could not rely simply on the weakening of Britain in order to achieve independence.
+Gandhi realized that the British government of the time, had lost the will and power to maintain their empire, but he always acknowledged that Indians could not rely simply on the weakening of Britain in order to achieve independence.
 He believed that Indians had to become morally ready for independence.
 He planned to contribute to such readiness through his speeches and writing, advocating humility, restraint, good sanitation, as well as an end to child marriages.

 After his imprisonment ended, he resumed his personal quest for purification and truth.
 He ends his autobiography by admitting that he continues to experience and fight with "the dormant passion" that lie within his own soul.
 He felt ready to continue the long and difficult path of taming those passions and putting himself last among his fellow human beings, the only way to achieve salvation, according to him.